Pointwise Weyl law for graphs from quantized interval maps: The doubling map with any even

 where the error term $o(1)$ depends only on $n$, $|I(n)|$, and $\#G_n$, and is independent of $x\in G_n$.
 Additionally, $G_{n_k}$ can be chosen independent of $I(n_k)$ or $|I(n_k)|$. \end{thm}

 The proof is the same as Theorem~\ref{thm:uweyl}, except that Lemma~\ref{lem:nonzero}, which bounds the number of nonzero entries on the diagonal of $P_n^\ell$, is proved differently.
 To analyze the matrix powers $P_n^\ell$, instead of viewing them in terms of $S^\ell$, we count paths of length $\ell$ in the directed graph associated with the Markov matrix $P_n$.
-The proof of Theorem~\ref{prop:dweyl} then follows from the following lemma and by replacing all instances of $\tilde{K}(n)+1$ by $K:=\lfloor\log_2n\rfloor$ in the proof of Theorem~\ref{thm:uweyl}.
+The proof of Theorem~\ref{prop:dweyl} then follows from the following lemma and by replacing all instances of ${\K}(n)+1$ by $K:=\lfloor\log_2n\rfloor$ in the proof of Theorem~\ref{thm:uweyl}.

-\begin{lem}[number of nonzero entries for the doubling map] For $n\in2\N$, let $P_n$ be as in \eqref{eqn:doubling-pu} and let $1\le\ell\le K$.
+\begin{lem}[number of nonzero entries for the doubling map] For $n\in2\N$, let $P_n$ be as in \eqref{eqn:doubling-pu} and let $1\le\ell\le K$, where $K=\lfloor\log_2n\rfloor$.
 Consider the directed graph with $n$ nodes $1,2,\ldots,n$, whose adjacency matrix is $2P_n$.
-Then: \begin{enumerate}[(i)] \item For any coordinates $x,y$, there is at most one path of length $\ell$ from $x$ to $y$ in the graph. \item The diagonal of $P_n^\ell$ contains at most $2\cdot 2^\ell$ nonzero entries. \item In total, $P_n^\ell$ has exactly $n\cdot 2^\ell$ nonzero entries. \end{enumerate} \end{lem} \begin{proof} All possible paths starting at a node $x$ and of length $\ell$ can be represented as paths in a binary tree of height $\ell$ with root node $x$.
+Then: \begin{enumerate}[(i)] \item For any coordinates $x,y$, there is at most one path of length $\ell$ from $x$ to $y$ in the graph. \item The diagonal of $P_n^\ell$ contains at most $2\cdot 2^\ell$ nonzero entries. \item In total, $P_n^\ell$ has exactly $n\cdot 2^\ell$ nonzero entries. \end{enumerate} \end{lem} \begin{proof} All possible paths starting at a node $x$ and of length $\ell$ can be represented as paths in a binary tree of height $\ell$ with root node (height 0) $x$.
 (Figure~\ref{fig:tree}.)
 The nodes $1,2,\ldots,n$ of the graph may be listed multiple times in the binary tree.
 If we always put the descendant $2x-1$ on the left and put $2x$ on the right, then the list of nodes in each row of the tree will be consecutive increasing in $\Z/n\Z$.
-Thus if $\ell\le K:=\lfloor\log_2 n\rfloor$, the $\ell$th row of the tree will contain $2^\ell\le n$ nodes, so that for any two nodes $x$ and $y$, there is at most one path of length $\ell$ from $x$ to $y$, proving part (i).
+Thus if $\ell\le K:=\lfloor\log_2 n\rfloor$, the $\ell$th row of the tree will contain $2^\ell\le n$ nodes, so each label $y$ can appear at most once.
+This implies for any two nodes $x$ and $y$, there is at most one path of length $\ell$ from $x$ to $y$, proving part (i).